 The MD-PhD (Molecular Medicine) Program of the UPCM aims to train aspiring physician-scientists for careers dedicated to the pursuit of basic and applied biomedical research towards the advancement of health from individual to global levels.
 The prescribed program of study comprises eight years.
 The first year is devoted to graduate-level coursework and research.
-The succeeding five years directly correspond to Learning Units 3 through 7 of the OSI curriculum under the MD Program, during which time the MD-PhD students join a cohort of MD-Program students for the OSI courses while enrolling in elective courses relevant to their graduate training and research.
-The final two years of study are devoted to the completion and defence of the PhD dissertation.
+Students go through LU III to LU VII of the OSI program together with the regular MD student cohort while enrolling in elective courses relevant to their graduate training and research.
+Two years of study are devoted to the completion and defence of the PhD dissertation.
+Students may opt to sandwich the two years of dissertation work in the regular MD program.
 Applicants are expected to clearly demonstrate their aptitude and motivation for advanced study in molecular medicine and related areas.
 Graduates of this program can also practice medicine.

 The Philippine Council for Health Research and Development (PCHRD) of the Department of Science and Technology (DOST) awards full scholarships to support accepted MD-PhD students throughout the prescribed eight years of study, subject to the terms and conditions regarding academic performance and return service as set forth in the DOST scholarship contract.